ushahidi/Ushahidi_Android/README.md

 ### Deployment Information ###

-In the **"/Themes/MyTheme/res/values/theme.xml"**, specify the 'app_title' and also various URLs for your deployment:
+In the **"/Themes/MyTheme/res/values/theme.xml"**, specify the `app_title` and also various URLs for your deployment:
 * `deployment_url`
 * `team_url`
 * `media_url`